 We regularly monitor our RSE scheme of work to ensure that the quality of teaching is consistent, that the curriculum is meeting the new national requirements under the Relationships Education, RSE and Health Education guidance, and that learning outcomes are reflective of student need.
-This policy will be reviewed by the school's leadership team in conjunction with the Head of Boarding and Pastoral Care and Governors on a regular basis.
+This policy will be reviewed by the school's leadership team in conjunction Governors on a regular basis.
 If changes are needed, members of staff, parents/carers and students will be consulted and any subsequent changes made clearly communicated.
 The School's Leadership Team monitors the implementation of the programme through lesson observations and looking at samples of students' work.